tloehr/rlgagent/README.md

     - [see here](https://www.eclipse.org/paho/files/javadoc/org/eclipse/paho/client/mqttv3/MqttConnectOptions.html#setConnectionTimeout-int-)
 - `wifi_cmd` only for Raspberry Pis. command line to be execute every 5 seconds.
 The results are parsed and sent to the commander via a status event message.
+- `frameHeight[0-2], frameWidth[0-2], frameLocation¢[X|Y]` **Only for UI usage.** Dimensions and upper left corner position of the agent's desktop window.
+Dimension 0-2 are different for the full, flag and siren tab.
+- `selected_tab` **Only for UI usage.** Last selected tab number.
+- `ip_address_cmd` shell command line that will retrieve the current ip address of the agent.
+Will be used in the status message to the commander.
+- `status_interval_in_seconds` the interval in seconds when the agent sends a status message to the commander.
 # Messaging

 The commander and the agents communicate via a [MQTT](https://en.wikipedia.org/wiki/MQTT) broker.